billtruong003/jmancurly-test/README.md

 5. Configure Photon App ID in NetworkRunnerManager
 6. Open and play the main scene to test locally

+## For Evaluators / Judges - Quick Start & Testing Guide

+Thank you for taking the time to evaluate this project!
+To quickly test the multiplayer functionality, please follow these steps:

+1.  **Download and Extract Release Build:** For the fastest testing experience, please download the latest release build from the [Releases](https://github.com/username/repo/releases) section of this repository (replace with your actual releases link).
+Extract the downloaded archive to a folder on your computer.

+2.  **Code Structure (Optional Review):** If cloning the entire repository is time-consuming, you can review the code structure directly within the GitHub repository.
+The project is organized for clarity, making it easy to navigate the different components.

+3.  **Local Multiplayer Testing (Simulating Players):** To simulate a multiplayer environment for testing purposes, you can open **2 to 4 tabs or windows** of the game application.
+This is especially effective if you're using a WebGL build or a standalone build that allows multiple instances to run.

+4.  **Testing "Shared Client (P)" Mode:**
+    *   In **one** of your game tabs/windows, select **"Start Shared Client (P)"** from the main menu.
+    *   In the **remaining tabs/windows**, also select **"Start Shared Client (P)"**.
+    *   **Join Order Recommendation:** It's generally recommended to have **one tab initiate "Start Shared Client (P)" first**, and then have the other tabs join afterwards.
+This can sometimes improve connection stability in local testing.

+5.  **Potential Character Visibility Issue (Rare):** In rare cases, especially on certain systems, you might encounter a situation where players joining a "Shared Client (P)" session do not immediately see other characters.
+If this occurs, simply **close and reopen the affected game tab/window**.
+This usually resolves the character visibility issue.

+By following these steps with multiple game instances on your local machine, you can quickly evaluate the real-time movement synchronization and multiplayer capabilities implemented in this project using Photon Fusion 2's Shared Mode.

+Thank again, and hope that I gave you a nice experience! (˵ ͡° ͜ʖ ͡°˵)

+---

+## Concise Multiplayer Mode Descriptions (for all players)

+Here are brief descriptions of each multiplayer mode in the game menu:

+*   **Start Single Player (I):** Play the game offline, by yourself.
+No network connection or other players involved.

+*   **Start Shared Client (P):**  *Specialized Mode.*  Potentially for local multiplayer groups playing on one computer to join online games as a single client.
+Less common for typical online play.
+See game documentation for specific use cases.

+*   **Start Server (S):**  Create a Dedicated Server.
+For advanced users or server hosting.
+Runs a game server without a player directly participating on the server machine.

+*   **Start Host (H):**  Create a Game Room (Host).
+The easiest way to host a multiplayer game and invite friends.
+Your computer acts as both server and player.

+*   **Start Client (C):** Join a Game Room (Client).
+Connect to a game room hosted by someone else (using "Start Host" or "Start Server").

+*   **Start Auto Host Or Client (A):** Quick Play.
+Automatically finds an existing game room to join.
+If no rooms are available, it creates a new room and you become the Host.

+---
 ## More of my products

 If you're interested in seeing more of my work, you can check out these projects and resources: